-- Once you remove the bolts, the cover can be lowered and removed.
+- Once bolts have been removed, the cover can be lowered and removed.

 Support engine.
 Use a floor jack to support the vehicle.
-If you have a small jack don't place it directly under the oil pan or the engine but use a wood block to place between the jack and the engine.
+If you have a small jack, don’t place it directly under the oil pan or the engine but use a wood block to place it between the jack and the engine.
 Be careful with this step because you can easily damage the lower part of the engine.
-As you see in the following picture we used a Powerbuilt Heavy Duty Triple lift which was perfect for this task.
+As you see in the following picture, we used a Powerbuilt Heavy Duty Triple lift which was perfect for this task.

 Remove motor mount.
-You will need to remove the bolts that secure the motor mount to the engine.
-Next, you will need to remove bolts that hold the motor mount to your car frame.
-If the engine starts to lower as you loosen the motor mount to engine bolts make sure to slightly raise the engine using the jack underneath.
-Otherwise, you risk putting to much stress on the engine hoses and lines and can make them break.
+Remove the bolts that secure the motor mount to the engine.
+Next, remove bolts that hold the motor mount to your car frame.
+If the engine starts to lower as you loosen the motor mount to engine bolts, raise the engine using the jack underneath slightly.
+Otherwise, you risk putting too much stress on the engine hoses and lines, making them break.

 Replace Hyundai motor mount.
 Install the engine mount.
 Make sure that the holes on the motor mount align with the bolt holes on the engine and the car frame.
-If they don't, you may need to jack up or lower the engine until you can see the holes.
+If they don’t, you may need to jack up or lower the engine until you can see the holes.
 Start threading the bolts by hand.
 Be careful tightening the bolts to the engine.
-Do not over tighten these bolts or you risk striping the threads.
+Do not over-tighten these bolts, or you risk stripping the threads.
 Tighten the bolts to recommended torque specifications.

 - Tighten bolts to 50 N.m.
-You may want to use medium strength thread locker (Permatex Medium Strenth Threadlocker) on the motor mount bolts to ensure that they don't get loose due to engine vibrations.
+You may want to use a medium strength thread locker (Permatex Medium Strength Threadlocker) on the motor mount bolts to ensure they don’t get loose due to engine vibrations.